ojdkbuild/lookaside_java-1.8.0-openjdk/jdk/src/share/demo/scripting/jconsole-plugin/README.txt

     engine      javax.script.ScriptEngine
     plugin      com.sun.tools.jconsole.JConsolePlugin

-If you use JavaScript, there are many useful global functions defined in ./src/resources/jconsole.js.
-This is built into the script plugin jar file.
-In addition, you can add other global functions and global variables by defining those in ~/jconsole.js (or jconsole.<ext> where <ext> is the file extension for your scripting language of choice under your home directory).
+You can add global functions and global variables by defining those in ~/jconsole.js (or jconsole.<ext> where <ext> is the file extension for your scripting language of choice under your home directory).

 How do I compile script console plugin?